 Outdoor cafe in Krakow's Jewish Quarter Kazimierz, near Oskar Schindler's Factory tour.

 Get your booking confirmed instantly

-An expert English, Spanish, French, Italian or German-speaking guide (as per the option selected)
+An expert guide speaking English, Spanish, French, Italian or German as per the option selected

-Access to Jewish Ghetto Memorial sites at Podgórze
+Access provided to Jewish Ghetto Memorial sites at Podgórze

+Outdoor cafe in Krakow's Jewish Quarter Kazimierz, near Oskar Schindler's Factory tour.